-At every meeting of the Board and their Committees, there is an in-camera session of the directors without management present.
+At every meeting of the Board and its committees, there is an in-camera session of the independent directors without management present.

-The Board has approved position descriptions for the Chair of the Board and the Chair of each Board Committee, as well as for the CEO.
-These position descriptions are provided on Freehold's website.
+The Board has approved position descriptions for the Chair of the Board and the Chair of each Board committee, as well as for the CEO.
+These position descriptions are provided on Freehold's website at freeholdroyalties.com.

-For more information about each of the proposed directors, see the nominee profiles beginning on page 16.
+For further information about each of the proposed directors, see "Director Nominees" beginning on page 14.